 The 2017 paper lays out options both for a scheduled deorbit and in response to a potential catastrophe on the space station.
 If something suddenly goes unfixably wrong on the orbiting laboratory, the organizations behind the facility will have just two weeks to decide how to proceed, the group wrote.

-The International Space Station's successor may face a much smoother retirement — although still a fiery one.
+The International Space Station's successors may face smoother retirements — although these, too, will be fiery.

-Texas-based Axiom Space is planning to launch new station modules beginning next year and, as commercial interest in accessing orbit grows and the ISS ages, eventually split off from the International Space Station to form its own freeflying orbital facility.
+For example, Texas-based Axiom Space is planning to launch new station modules in a couple of years and, as commercial interest in accessing orbit grows and the ISS ages, eventually split off from the International Space Station to form its own freeflying orbital facility.

 But Axiom has learned from the space station's complicated fate and has already wrestled with how its facility will end.
 The company is planning its modules to be more truly modular than those on the space station, with the capability to easily remove and replace segments anyway, giving the company flexibility in its future.